landicefu/divide-and-conquer-mcp-server/implementation_plan.md

             "type": "string",
             "description": "A longer description about what we want to achieve with this task" },
-          "context": {
+          "context_and_plan": {
             "type": "string",
-            "description": "Related information, files the agent should read, and more details from other tasks" },
+            "description": "Related information, files the agent should read, and more details from other tasks, as well as a detailed plan for this task"
+          },
           "done": {
             "type": "boolean",